Ujjwalupreti/Machine_Learning_Repo/README.md

 models.
 3. Deep Learning: Subset of machine learning that imitate the functioning of human brain to solve problems.
-The relationship between AI, ML, and DL can be visualized as shown in Figure 1.1 The relationship between AI, ML, and DL shown in Figure 1.1 is not accepted by all.
+The relationship between AI, ML, and DL can be visualized.
+The relationship between AI, ML, and DL is not accepted by all.
 There is another school of thought that believes that AI and ML are different (ML is not a subset of AI) with some overlap.
-The important point is that all of them are algorithms, which are nothing but set of instructions used for solving business and social problems.
+The important point is that all of them are algorithms, which are nothing but set of instructions used for solving business and social problems.<br>
 Machine learning is a set of algorithms that have the capability to learn to perform tasks such as prediction and classification effectively using data.
 Learning is achieved using additional data and/or additional models.
 An algorithm can be called a learning algorithm when it improves on a performance